This November, the Softarex team has again attended Web Summit 2019 in Lisbon to present the updated versions of our products — FINMATEX and WAITO.

 The booth’s showcase was really good: many interested banks and ordinary users, as well as several interviews by major online media.

-We’ve worked through and honed the process of searching and communicating between users — it runs like clockwork: App Store, Google Play — download, use, and share your thoughts with us!
+We’ve worked through and honed the process of searching and communicating between users — it runs like clockwork.
+The app is available on the App Store and Google Play.
+So download, use, and enjoy!
 We also established ways of monetization through airlines and airports, so now it’s a real kick-off win-win for each party.
 Really, we can’t even imagine who won’t like it.

 Everything in its right place

-Want to know more about our expertise?
-Check out the list of our projects.
-We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas – fill free to write to us.
+If you want to know more about our expertise check out Softarex portfolio.
+We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas — feel free to write to us.
 Let’s develop the world together!